lee-lindley/PdfGen/README.md

 ```

 so you must provide three bind placeholders (:var1, :var2, :var3) in your *p_sql_block*
-regardless of whether you use use them.
+regardless of whether you use them.

 ## PdfGen.refcursor2table